turingschool-examples/week_3_viewing_party_starter/README.md

 # Viewing Party Lite - Week 3 Version

-This repo can be used by any students for the authorization challenge
+This repo can be used by any students for the viewing party challenges

 ## Set Up